joelhawksley/identity/components/slides.md

 end
 ```

-^ An easy candidate is our render method, which does not have any component specific logic.
+^ An easy candidate is our html method, which does not have any component specific logic.

 ---